 You can save and load all ten presets with the save and load buttons in the top left.

-You can trigger both all individual pedals as well as any of the ten presets via MIDI with any kind of MIDI controller.
+You can trigger all of the individual pedals, as well as any of the ten presets, via MIDI with any kind of MIDI controller.
 Set this up in the Controller Table.

 Use this if you want to switch between presets or adjust pedal settings while you are playing.